daizutabi/hydraflow/docs/getting-started/concepts.md

 # small_v1, small_v2, large_v1, large_v2
 ```

-### Run
+### Analysis Tools

-The `Run` class represents a single experiment run in HydraFlow.
-It is distinct from MLflow's `Run` class (`mlflow.entities.Run`), focusing on Hydra integration and configuration management.
+After running experiments, HydraFlow provides powerful tools for accessing and analyzing results.
+These tools help you track, compare, and derive insights from your experiments.

+#### Working with Individual Runs

+For individual experiment analysis, HydraFlow provides the `Run` class, which represents a single experiment run:

 ```python
 from hydraflow import Run